qirele/frontend-challenges/sunnySide/README.md

 - [@use @forward](https://www.youtube.com/watch?v=CR-a8upNjJ0) - This helped me learn how to structure a sass directory and import partials sass files.

+- [triangles in css](http://www.coding-dude.com/wp/css/create-a-triangle/) - how to make a bloody triangle mate in css
 ## Author

 - Frontend Mentor - [@qirele](https://www.frontendmentor.io/profile/qirele)